Reader Responses to Observations about

 time to be around 9pm-10pm, but Taipei also has one of the busiest night life

-through night market areas in Shilin, Danshui, Ximending, etc. that
+through night market areas in Shilin, Danshui, Ximending, etc. that opens past

-the night life in US looks quite dead.
+life in US looks quite dead.

 For most Taiwanese, their first social circles were